JIMYTHEONE/SHARKS-JAIME/README.md

 Get a cleaned dataset with at least 6 thousand rows and consistent data types.

-Steps:
+# Steps:

 Explore Data and analyse possible issues

-Erase columns with more than 80 %
+Erase columns with more than 80 % null values

 Explore columns with null values under threshold and decide course of action

 Eliminate Duplicate rows

 Clean Columns

-Explore constant or low variance columns

-Outliers

-Collinearity

 Upload clean Dataframe